Our Pediatric Sleep Disorders Team

 A comprehensive evaluation by our team of experts may uncover the cause of your child’s sleep disorder and start them on the path to treatment and better sleep.
 Our team will review your child’s medical history, perform a physical exam, and discuss your child’s home routines, school success, and relationships.
 Diagnosis may also require an overnight sleep study.

 During a sleep study, called polysomnography, your child and a parent or guardian will stay overnight in our specialized sleep laboratory.
 While your child is asleep, we will monitor their body functions including sleep stages, eye movements, brain waves, muscle activity, breathing, body positions, and heartbeat.
 Our sleep lab is accredited by the American Academy of Sleep Medicine, a designation that recognizes our commitment to quality diagnostic services and successful long-term management of sleep disorders.

 We know how stressful diagnostic testing and medical appointments can be as you pursue solutions for your child’s sleep problems.
 Through our support services, we hope to make your family’s time at Duke a positive, welcoming, and comfortable experience.

 Child Life Specialists

 Doctor visits and hospitals can be overwhelming and sometimes scary for children.
-Our child life specialists can enhance the care your child receives.
-They explain procedures in ways your child can understand, offer encouragement and emotional support, and use fun activities to help your child relax.
+Our child life specialists can explain procedures in ways your child can understand, offer encouragement and emotional support, and use fun activities to help your child relax.

 Care Coordinators and Social Workers

-Our care coordinators and social workers help you navigate the medical system and coordinate the variety of health services your child may need.
-They can help you work with insurance providers, connect you with resources, and help you manage the details related to your child’s care.
+We help you navigate the medical system and coordinate the variety of health services your child may need.
+Care coordinators and social workers can help you communicate with insurance providers, find resources, and manage details related to your child’s care.